 Saravanaraj joined Watsi on August 9th, 2014.
-Six years ago, Saravanaraj joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Saravanaraj's most recent donation traveled 8,700 miles to support Eliana, a friendly five-year-old from Tanzania, to fund mobility-restoring knee surgery.
+Seven years ago, Saravanaraj joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Saravanaraj's most recent donation traveled 8,700 miles to support Vedastus, a friendly two-year-old boy from Tanzania, for corrective surgery to allow him to walk again.

 Eliana is a young girl from Tanzania, and the the firstborn in a family of three children.
 She is a very friendly and talkative girl.
 Eliana was born healthy and growing up for her was normal until when she was two years old.
 Her parents noticed her left leg was swelling and she would limp when walking.
 They thought she had fallen and hurt herself, so they took her to a local dispensary where pain-relieving medication was prescribed.
 Eliana's parents are small-scale farmers who depend entirely on what they harvest for their daily living.
 They shared that seeking proper treatment for Eliana was not possible due to their financial challenges.
 Over the next two years, her condition has worsened causing both legs to be deformed and making her walking difficult.
 Eliana now struggles to stand and can’t walk more than four steps without complaining of pain or falling down.
 This has resulted in her crawling most of the time in order to move from one place to the other.
 Eliana has been scheduled to have both of her legs corrected but her parents cannot afford her treatment cost and they are asking for help.
 Eliana has been diagnosed with bilateral flourosis, with her legs swollen on the upper side of her knees.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Eliana.
 The procedure is scheduled to take place on September 24th.
 Treatment will hopefully restore Eliana's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Eliana’s father said, “My daughter is struggling to stand and walking is now becoming close to impossible.
 Please help her get this treatment, we are unable to afford the treatment cost.’’